MicrosoftDocs/VBA-Docs/api/Publisher.Application.WindowDeactivate.md

 |:-----|:-----|:-----|:-----|
 |_Wn_|Required| **Window**|The window that is being deactivated.|

-## Remarks

-For information about using events with the Application object, see  [Using Events with the Application Object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example

-This example minimizes the window when it is deactivated.
-This code must be placed in a class module, and an instance of the class must be correctly initialized to see this example work; see  [Using Events with the Application Object](../publisher/Concepts/using-events-with-the-application-object-publisher.md)for directions on how to accomplish this.
+This example minimizes the Microsoft Publisher window when it is deactivated.
+This code must be placed in a class module, and an instance of the class must be correctly initialized to see this example work.
+For directions about how to accomplish this, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ```vb